the-turing-way/the-turing-way/book/content/open_research/open_research.md

 #### Anatomy of an open source software project

 Every open source community is different.
 That said, many open source software projects follow a similar organizational structure.
 Understanding the different community roles and overall process will help you get quickly oriented to any new project.

 A typical open source software project has the following types of people:

-- Author: The person/s or organization that created the project
+- Author: The person/s or organization that created the project.
-- Owner: The person/s who has administrative ownership over the organization or repository (not always the same as the original author)
+- Owner: The person/s who has administrative ownership over the organization or repository (not always the same as the original author).
 - Maintainers: Contributors who are responsible for driving the vision and managing the organizational aspects of the project.
 They may also be authors and/or owners of the project.
 - Contributors: Everyone who has contributed something back to the project.
 - Community members: People who use the project.
 They might be active in conversations or express their opinion on the project’s direction.

 Bigger projects may also have subcommittees or working groups focused on different tasks, such as tooling, triage, community moderation, and event organizing.
 Look on a project’s website for a “team” page, or in the repository for governance documentation, to find this information.

 A great many open source projects are hosted on GitHub (see the chapter on version control for more detail), which has facilities such as: